 Columbus, Indiana – the city of architecture and art!

-Columbus, Indiana is a city full of architecture, arts, parks, and charm.
-Located in Bartholomew County, it is neighbors with surrounding cities such as Edinburgh, Nashville, and Seymour.
+Columbus, Indiana, is a city full of architecture, arts, parks, and charm.
+It is located in Bartholomew County and neighbors surrounding cities such as Edinburgh, Nashville, and Seymour.
 You can easily spend a day or two in Columbus sightseeing and enjoying the nearby attractions.
-I fell in love with their downtown charm and the artwork displays throughout the city, parks, and beautiful buildings.
+I fell in love with their downtown charm and the artwork displayed throughout the city, parks, and beautiful buildings.

 Although the population of Columbus is just under 10,000 residents, it is one of six ranked American Institute of Architects cities in the nation for architectural innovation and design – right alongside Chicago, San Franciso, Boston, Washington D.C.
 Whoa.
 Right here in Indiana!
-So obviously, I’m gonna talk about some of the sights you should see here.
+So obviously, I will talk about some sights you should see here.

 Art in Columbus

-Check out my Google Map for locations of free public artwork and architecture throughout Columbus.
+Check out my Google Map for free public artwork and architecture locations throughout Columbus.
 You can also stop by the Columbus Visitors Center for a $3 printed map or online for several self-guided map options.

 28 FREE Columbus public art displays: